vaplp@engageva.org

 Harmony Pierce (she/they)

-Harmony is a Program Steward with VAPLP and Training Operations Associate with the Virginia Civic Engagement Table, and supports logistics and operations for our capacity building programs and trainings.
+Harmony is a Program Steward with VAPLP and Events and Trainings Coordinator with the Virginia Civic Engagement Table, and supports logistics and operations for our capacity building programs and trainings.

 Harmony now lives in Richmond, and is invested in the mutual aid work within the city.
 Outside of VCET, they also work as the Food Coordinator and Community Cook Day Organizer with RVA Community Fridges, a mutual aid organization fostering collaboration, support, and direct services to accessible food in the Greater Richmond area.
 As a human, Harmony believes joy can be revolutionary.
 They love being in nature, roller skating, biking around the city, reading memoirs, and watching reality TV (we all need balance in our lives).